elkingiraldo/mutants-api/README.md

 The system will verify that the DNA is not null, contains elements and it is a square matrix.

-**NOTE 1: The system does not verify that the entered letters are capitalized or are only A, T, C, G neither.
-The user needs to guarantee that the input DNA contains only these capital letters. e.g. "AaAA" is not a sequence**
+> :warning: **NOTE 1:** The system does not verify that the entered letters are capitalized or are only A, T, C, G neither.
+The user needs to guarantee that the input DNA contains only these capital letters. e.g. "AaAA" is not a sequence

-**NOTE 2: If the system finds a sequence with more than 4 consecutive letters, it will identify only one sequence. e.g. With 8 letters "T" --> "TTTTTTTT" is just one sequence.**
+> :warning: **NOTE 2:** If the system finds a sequence with more than 4 consecutive letters, it will identify only one sequence. e.g. With 8 letters "T" --> "TTTTTTTT" is just one sequence.

 ### API responses
 The system checks in DB before trying to traverse the matrix and when it finds 2 sequences the algorithm stops for avoiding to do an extra effort in the calculation.